OpenDDS/OpenDDS/docs/internal/unit_tests.rst

 {
 }

-Each of these tests contains some evaluator.
+Each of these tests contain evaluators.
 The most common evaluators are EXPECT_TRUE, EXPECT_FALSE, and EXPECT_EQ.
 EXPECT_TRUE and EXPECT_FALSE are similar to if statements with a boolean return.

 EXPECT_TRUE(X == 2);

-This returns true if X equals 2 and returns false otherwise.
+This continues if X equals 2, but exits and returns false otherwise.

 EXPECT_FALSE(X == 2);

-This returns false if X equals 2 and returns true otherwise.
+This continues if X equals 2, but exits and returns true otherwise.

 EXPECT_EQ(X,Y)
 EXPECT_EQ(X,Z)